 So you finished year 12.
 You put in the hard work and you moved onto what was next; maybe it was employment, training or further study.

 You had a plan.
-But now some time has passed and things…well…they aren’t going as planned.
+But now some time has passed and…well…life after year 12 isn’t going as planned.